The Good Nurse: A True Story of Medicine, Madness, and Murder: Reception

 The book was generally well received.
 American journalist Janet Maslin from the New York Times calls it "a stunning book with a flat, uninflected title that should and does bring to mind "In Cold Blood."
-She does go on to say that "Mr. Graeber was well aware that to immortalize this nurse’s chilling deeds was to exploit them; promoting the book may have the same effect."
+She does go on to say that "Mr. Graeber was well aware that to immortalize this nurse's chilling deeds was to exploit them; promoting the book may have the same effect."
 The American book reviewer magazine Kirkus calls the book "a thrilling and suspenseful page-turner that is sure to be loved by the majority of readers, who will be both horrified and fascinated."
 Liz Raftery, correspondent for The Boston Globe sees it as "a standout true-crime book...both a thrilling horror story and a cautionary tale."
 Josh McMahon, reviewer for the New Jersey Star Ledger, finds it "Engrossing... hard-to-put-down....
 On one level, The Good Nurse is an absorbing story of a serial killer operating within the walls of what most view as a trusted institution.
-On another, it’s an intriguing detective story.
-And on another it’s an indictment of the hospital industry."
+On another, it's an intriguing detective story.
+And on another it's an indictment of the hospital industry."

 Adaptation

 The 2022 American crime drama film The Good Nurse is an adaptation of Graeber's book.
-It was directed by Danish filmaker Tobias Lindholm and written by Krysty Wilson-Cairns.
+It was directed by Danish filmmaker Tobias Lindholm and written by Krysty Wilson-Cairns.
 It had its global premiere on September 11, 2022 at the Toronto International Film Festival.
 It was released in select theaters on October 19, 2022, before streaming on Netflix on October 26, 2022.

-Principle actors and characters in the film were Eddie Redmayne as Charles Cullen, Jessica Chastain as Amy Loughren, Kim Dickens as Linda Garran, Nnamdi Asomugha as Danny Baldwin, and Noah Emmerich as Tim Braun.
+Principal actors and characters in the film were Eddie Redmayne as Charles Cullen, Jessica Chastain as Amy Loughren, Kim Dickens as Linda Garran, Nnamdi Asomugha as Danny Baldwin, and Noah Emmerich as Tim Braun.